JuliaFong/Pokedex/README.md

 * Build a Pokedex featuring first generation Pokemon up to number 100.

-* Learn the basics of TypeScript through creating this Pokedex.
+* Learn the basics of TypeScript by creating this Pokedex.

 # Technology and Markup Languages